kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 HPA Downscaling example:

-1. Pods of application A are created with a Deployment controller interceptor annotation (priority 10001) and a ReplicaSet controller interceptor annotation (priority 10000).
+1. Pods of application A are created with a Deployment controller interceptor (priority 10001) and a ReplicaSet controller interceptor (priority 10000).
 2. The Deployment and its pods are controlled/scaled by the HPA.
-The HPA sets an interceptor annotation (higher priority, e.g. 11000) on all of these pods.
+The HPA sets an interceptor (higher priority, e.g. 11000) on all of these pods.
 3. A subset of pods from application A are chosen by the HPA to be scaled down.
 This may be done in a collaboration with another component responsible for resolving the scheduling constraints.
 4. The HPA creates EvictionRequest objects for these chosen pods.